 Whether your best treatment will consist of an interventional procedure performed in our state of the art procedure room by a physician with more than 20 years’ experience, and/or taking medications (narcotics and non-narcotics), and/or wearing a brace and/or using a Transcutaneous Electrical Nerve Stimulator, and/or using a topical application, and/or receiving chiropractic care, and/or participating in CBT – Cognitive Behavioral Therapy with one of our Doctors of Psychology, and/or reviewing your X-rays taken in our digital X-ray suite, your treatment goals and methods will be decided by you and your providers together.
-A treatment plan will be developed and you will be required to adhere to the program in order to continue to receive treatment at Kroll Care.

 Daily Morphine Equivalents

 The relative potency of opioid medications are calculated in Daily Morphine Equivalents (ME’s).
 This allows a comparison to the medication “load” from medication to medication.
 There are some variations among the many conversion calculators but all agencies now use some form of ME.
 Here are examples of relative ME’s: read more

 Kroll Care has expanded it’s laboratory testing capability

 We are now able to offer complete blood testing in our in-house laboratory.
 This is in addition to our existing urine drug testing laboratory which gives us control of the process without having to ship specimens out.

 You are the Focus

 Every patient is unique, and we will you as an individual.
 At Kroll Care, we take the time to listen to our patients needs and wants to make your care as convenient as possible.